-This is when I switched my protocol to preventing a SIBO relapse.
+This was when I switched my protocol to preventing a SIBO relapse.
 I had no symptoms and was able to reintroduce a lot of high fodmap foods.
 However, I didn’t follow the reintroduction phase as directed.

 I reintroduce a lot of foods quickly because I was getting barely any fiber.
 I was still experiencing constipation, but no awful gas or bloat.
 My nurse practitioner recommended reintroducing quicker, but not going overboard.

 I mainly stuck to reintroducing fodmaps that didn’t cause me issues in the past.
-I was eating nut butters first because I missed them so much.
+I was eating nut butter first because I missed them so much.
 However, I began to have regular bowel movements.

-I had some cauliflower gnocchi and the awful farts started.
-My thoughts went straight to, “Omg I have SIBO again”, “I don’t want to buy all the supplements again”, and so on.
+I had some cauliflower gnocchi, and the awful farts started.
+My thoughts went straight to, “Omg, I have SIBO again,” “I don’t want to buy all the supplements again,” and so on.
 I did end up getting the Dysbiocide and FC Cidal from Fullscripts again.

 I took it for a week and stopped after experiencing some constipation.
 This can be a side effect for those sensitive to the ingredients in the product.
 However, after that flare-up, I haven’t had one since.

-I did not get retested for SIBO, therefore I wasn’t sure if it was SIBO, but I wasn’t going to take the chance.
+I did not get retested for SIBO; therefore, I wasn’t sure if it was SIBO, but I wasn’t going to take the chance.

 Similarly to the SIBO flare-up, my Epstein-Barr Virus didn’t seem to want to go into remission.
 I didn’t have as much fatigue as before.
 But I was still struggling with some brain fog and joint pain.